illness072/project-mammoth/README.md

 ### Rough Milestones

 1. [x] Works as USB HID with Pro Micro or as BLE HID with ISP1807micro and CR2032 battery.
 1. [ ] Operation as a left and right independent BLE device.
-The board might be modified to use Seeduino XIAO BLE and the batteries might be modified to use NiMH rechargeable batteries.
+The board might be modified to use Seeed XIAO BLE and the batteries might be modified to use NiMH rechargeable batteries.
 1. [ ] Support for 34mm trackball.
 1. (Still a secret.)